 To be eligible for these programs, there are several criteria that must be met, which include the following:

 One must be a resident of Washington, D.C., own their home, and have lived in it for a minimum of three years.
 They must have homeowner’s insurance and be up to date on paying all federal and district taxes.
 In addition, one needs to be ineligible for funding via a private source.

 One’s income is also a deciding factor in one’s eligibility.
-At the time of this writing, a single applicant may not have an annual income in excess of $61,800.
+A single applicant may not have an annual income in excess of $61,800.
 A married couple’s annual income is limited to $70,600.
+At the time of this writing, the income limits had not yet increased from 2018, and it was unclear when the limits would increase.
 One’s credit score and payment history is also considered.

 For the Additional Benefit for Seniors, an individual must be 62 years of age or older.

 For HAIP, an individual must be at least 60 years of age or be a minimum of 18 years of age and disabled.

 Both loans and grants (up to $75,000 in total) are available through the SFRRP for home modifications and / or reparations.
 The loans, which can be up to 20 years, are zero to low-interest loans (up to 3%).
 Loans do not have to be paid back until the home is refinanced, transferred, or sold.
 These loans and grants can be used for a variety of purposes.
 Examples include (but are not limited to) repairing one’s roof, fixing building code violations, and improving accessibility with the addition of wheelchair ramps, stair-lifts, and roll-in showers.